dan3388/FPGA-Audio-Processing-System/README.md

 Fall Quarter 2025

 ---

-## Goals of this Project
+## Project Goals

-Using the Pico2-Ice development kit, our initial goal was to use the ICE40 FGPA to create a guitar sounds effect pedal.
-Using the principles learned in the Digital Design class.
+Using the Pico2-Ice development kit, our primary objective was to design a guitar effects pedal using the iCE40 FPGA.
+This project applies core principles of digital logic and hardware description languages learned in our Digital Design course to real-time signal processing.

-## Overview
+## System Overview

-### DPS

-The guitar sounds effect pedal is essentially a Digital Sound Processor (DPS).
-Our DPS would take a signal data, in our case sound coming from a guitar, and alter it with a set function to then be transmitter out and played.

-### ADC+SPI

-To get sound from the a guitar and into the FPGA, the data needs to be amplified and converted from analog to digital so that the FPGA can manipulate it.
-The Raspberry Pi Pico2 (rp2350B) in our dev-kit, has a built-in Analog-to-Digital converter that takes in 0-3.3V analog data and converts it to 12-bit digital.
-The sound from the guitar would need to be amplified since the pick-up from a guitar ranges from 12mV to 500mV.

-Serial Peripheral Interface (SPI) would the be used to transmit the raw data from the raspberry pi pico2 to the FPGA.
-For its simplicity and reliability in transmission, SPI is the best option.
+### DSP (Digital Signal Processing)

+The core of this system is a Digital Signal Processor (DSP).
+The DSP intercepts the raw signal from the guitar, applies a mathematical function to alter the audio data (the "effect"), and transmits the modified signal to the output stage for playback.

+### ADC & SPI (Input Stage)

+To process guitar audio within an FPGA, the signal must first be amplified and converted from analog to digital.

+1. Preamplification: Since guitar pickups produce a low-level signal (ranging from 100mV to 500mV), the audio must be amplified to a level suitable for the ADC.

+1. Conversion: We utilized the built-in Analog-to-Digital Converter (ADC) on the Raspberry Pi Pico 2 (RP2350B).
+This ADC samples the 0–3.3V analog signal and converts it into a 12-bit digital signal.
+We converted this unsigned 12-bit signal to a signed 16-bit signal

+1. Transmission: We chose the Serial Peripheral Interface (SPI) protocol to bridge the Pico 2 and the FPGA.
+SPI provides a simple, high-speed, and reliable method for streaming raw 12-bit samples into the iCE40 for processing.

+### I2S & DAC (Output Stage)

+Once processed, the digital audio must be converted back into an analog waveform for playback.

+Hardware: We used the TLV320DAC3100 (an I2S-based DAC).

+Control & Data: The DAC is initialized and configured via the I2C protocol.
+Once configured, it receives the processed 12-bit digital signal from the FPGA via the Inter-IC Sound (I2S) protocol and outputs the final analog audio to a speaker or headphones.

 ### I2S+DAC